Preprojective algebra structure on skew-group algebras: Preprojective algebra structure on skew-group algebras

 and each component commutes with the action of $kG$.
 By additivity of the degrees, one of these two components must be in degree $0$, and the other must be in degree $1$.
 Suppose without loss of generality that

 is in degree $0$.
 Then,

-is an infinite set of linearly independent elements of degree $0$ in $B$.
-Therefore, $B$ does not have a structure of preprojective algebra. \end{proof}
+is an infinite set of linearly independent elements of degree $0$ in $A$.
+Therefore, $A$ does not have a structure of preprojective algebra. \end{proof}

-\begin{remark} In the case where $G$ is cyclic, we obtain a partial converse to Theorem \ref{AIR}, which is a full converse if $n = 4$. \end{remark}
+\begin{remark} In (\cite{HIO14}, Question 5.9), the authors conjecture that the quiver of an $(n-1)$-hereditary algebra must be acyclic.
+If we assume this conjecture to be true, we can use the previous proof to show that if $G$ embeds in a product of special linear groups, then $A:=R\#G$ is not Morita equivalent to a basic preprojective algebra.
+In fact, by Proposition \ref{prop:double}, there are paths that go twice around each vertex, and the previous proof shows that one of these cycles must be in degree $0$. \end{remark}

 \begin{example} Let $G= \langle\frac{1}{3} (1,2,1,2)\rangle<SL(2,k)\times SL(2,k)$ be the group described in Example \ref{diagonal}.
 The skew-group algebra $R\# G$ does not have a structure of preprojective algebra.
-As we showed, paths of length $4$ in the superpotential go twice through the same vertex.
-However, since they must be in degree $1$, there exists an oriented cycle in degree $0$, which means that the degree $0$ part is infinite-dimensional. \end{example}
+By Proposition \ref{prop:double}, paths of length $4$ in the superpotential go twice through the same vertex.
+However, since they must be in degree $1$, there exists an oriented cycle in degree $0$, which generates an infinite-dimensional subalgebra in degree $0$. \end{example}

-Now, we want to consider the basic algebra Morita equivalent to $B$.
-Let $e = \sum e_l$ be the sum of all idempotents in $kG$ associated to the irreducible representations of $G$.
-If